wevote/EndorsementExtension/ExtensionToDo.md

+**5/4/23**
+* It seems that sometimes the yellow only appears at 82 seconds, or if you first right click a green and open the iframe dialog?
+* Get those last
+  * Uncaught (in promise) Error: Could not establish connection.
+Receiving end does not exist.
+  *
+*
+* ~~Edit pop-up does not show endorsement text~~
+* ~~The edit pop up (Max's second dialog EditCandidateForExtension.js), is not yet used, and it would be useful~~

+**Lower Priority**
+* Medium priority: Update the endorsement page in editor view, when the status of the highlight is changed via iframe to WebApp
+* Lower priority: On some pages the name of the candidate gets split into two adjacent clickable links, but only prefills the add dialog with the half of the name you clicked on.
+Maybe cache the matches and then lookup the name and prefill the name field, if you only get one word.
+* Lower priority: The state of the buttons in the popup gets cleared and is inconsistent on pdf -> html
+* Lower priority: Can't edit names in the right pane.
+* Medium issue: The CADEM pdf, shows the need for an automatically scalable thumbIconSVGContent, or a collection of fixed sizes, here we need 10pt
+* Minor issue: Handle close error in popup.js: Unchecked runtime.lastError: The message port closed before a response was received.
+* Minor issue: More efficient replacement for tabWordHighligher L 449, where we don't even ask status from "other" tabs.

 **4/4/23**
 * For PDFS, Tabs usually only open on second load of pdf -> html
 * On opening a tabbed pdf, it sometimes takes a minute or two for the green highlights to appear,  This is on (CADEM)[https://cadem.org/wp-content/uploads/2022/09/2022-CADEM-General-Endorsements.pdf] which is a very dense page with 140 highlights.